telerik/ajax-docs/controls/scheduler/server-side-programming/server-events/appointmentcontextmenuitemclicked-.md

 ##

 The **AppointmentContextMenuItemClicked** event occurs after an appointment context menu item is clicked.
+The event is not triggered in Web Service binding scernarios.

 AppointmentContextMenuItemClicking has two parameters: